 Method #2: Install a Motion-Activated Sprinkler

-However, it is also one of the more difficult to implement for a variety of reasons:
+Even if it does work to stop cats pooping all over your garden it is also one of the more difficult to implement for a variety of reasons:

 b) Water – You have to get the water from somewhere and that generally requires a constant feed from a hose pipe or water pump.
 Unless you don’t mind permanently running a hose around your garden to feed the squirter then avoid.
 Again, you will find some sprinkler systems which have a refillable reservoir but this does mean you need to regularly maintain it to ensure it has a supply of water.

 c) Innocent Targets – Motional-activated sprinklers aren’t advanced enough yet to detect humans.
 So if you happen to accidentally walk into its detection zone you’ll find yourself getting soaked too.
+This also means if you have pets of your own then they will also get attacked.

 There is, of course, another cheaper solution… Buy a water gun.
 Get comfortable by a window with a mug of tea and get ready to shoot the cat with a spray of water yourself.
+No, this isn’t the best use of your time but it certainly works.
+The novelty will wear off in a matter of hours though and it’s certainly not a longterm solution to stop cats pooping in your garden.

 Method #3: Get a Dog